Tasks and grading¶

 cite sources according to academic reporting standards

-Finally, in the presentation you should explain to your fellow students what you have done and learned.
+The presentation should explain what you have done and learned to your fellow students.
 Don’t make your presentation technical, make it interesting.
 Also think about what you learned during the project and try to convey that to others.
 The presentation should

 be short, about 5-10 min